 Ubuntu i3 Installation

 i3 is one of the most popular and well documented tiling window managers available for Linux.
 It comes with it’s own status bar, screen locker and menu, with very sane default configs that are easy to edit and add to. i3 is very lightweight, making it great for everything from older PCs, all the way up to super-performant workstations.
 The steps below work well with an Ubuntu 24.04 Server installation, and will install i3 with my custom configurations and theming, along with a good base set of applications.
-The default configuration is for use with HiDPI monitors (192 dpi settings) and desktop-type computers, but there are options at the end of the script that let you change to 96 dpi settings for use with non-HiDPI monitors, and/or change to laptop-type (battery powered) computer settings.
+The default configuration is for use with HiDPI monitors (192 dpi settings for 2x scaling) and desktop-type computers, but there are options at the end of the script that let you change to non-HiDPI monitors (96 dpi settings for 1x scaling), and/or change to laptop-type (battery powered) computer settings.

 Step 1: Install Git (it may already be installed)